wenceorg/phys52015/site/content/coursework.md

 implemented a simple collective operation where we passed messages around a one-dimensional ring.

-In this coursework, we're going to implement a more sophisticated version of this collective operation, using a tree reduction.
+Now we're going to implement a more sophisticated version of this collective operation, using a tree reduction, discussed when we introduced [collectives]({{< ref "notes/mpi/collectives.md" >}}).

 We will then benchmark the ring reduction, tree reduction, and the builtin `MPI_Allreduce` for a range of problem sizes, and compare to the